 Make the most of the time you spend doing the things you don’t love, with these simple ways to make cleaning fun.
 Or at least, make it a little less tedious!
 Make the time go faster while getting those essential cleaning tasks done!
 If you are ready to learn how to make your cleaning session more fun, read on and prepare to tidy!

 Cleaning is the worst, right?
 There is very little I hate more than cleaning and I will admit, I’m not always great with it.

 I go through phases of being right on top of it, sticking to my cleaning schedule and having a perfectly tidy and organised home.
-Then I get a little busy, or simply decide spending that time with my girls is far better time spent.
+Then I get a little busy, or simply decide that spending the time with my girls is far better time spent.

 Music is such a great mood enhancer.
 No matter what you are doing, adding some upbeat tunes that you love can really improve the situation.

-When you clean, pop on some energetic music or whatever tunes get you in a good mood normally.
+When you clean, pop on some energetic music, classical music or whatever tunes get you in a good mood normally.
 You can even step it up a notch and do a bit of dancing with your mop, while you work.

 2. Set Goals

 I enter everything that needs to be done, then as I complete a cleaning task, I can remove it from my list.
 Seeing the list shrink makes me happy (and also makes me sound a little lame).